 The second edition of Homeschooling for College Credit, published in 2018, explores all of the options available for acquiring college credits in non-traditional ways.
 Dramatic changes have occurred in this arena over the past decade, and this book presents the latest information.
-While it is not written specifically for Christians, it does include occasional information helpful to them such as information about two Christian colleges with specific plans for high schoolers to obtain an Associate degree by the end of high school (p.
+While it is not written specifically for Christians, it does include occasional information helpful to them such as information about two Christian colleges with specific plans for high schoolers to obtain an associate degree by the end of high school (p.
 189).

 This book is amazingly thorough.
-The first chapter lays the groundwork for parents guiding their teens, explaining basics such as the difference between a diploma and a degree, the concept of potential college credits, and whether or not students need to take ACT or SAT exams.
+The first chapter lays the groundwork for parents guiding their teens, explaining basics such as the difference between a diploma and a degree, the concept of "potential" college credits, and whether or not students need to take ACT or SAT exams.

-As she explains, these strategies are most applicable for earning credits at the 100 and 200 level (first two years of college).
+As she explains, these strategies are most applicable for earning credits at the 100 and 200 levels (first two years of college).
 It is important to note that students will generally find that upper-level credits cost more and might be more challenging to acquire than lower-level credits.

 In the third chapter, “Behind the Scenes,” Cook-DeRosa gets into requirements that can trip up students attempting to apply credits earned via non-traditional paths toward a degree.
-There are many obscure rules, regulations, and bits of information that parents (and students) should know.
+There are many obscure rules, regulations, and bits of information that parents and students should know.
 She goes into detail about accreditation and when and how it matters.
-She discusses the various types of Associate degrees and why credits earned towards some of them might not transfer.
-She also addresses other issues that can arise and catch parents by surprise.
+She discusses the various types of associate degrees and why credits earned toward some of them might not transfer.
+She also addresses other issues that can catch parents by surprise.
 For example, when high school students take college courses through dual enrollment, they are treated like college-age students.
 Parents have no access to their information and cannot communicate about them with college officials because of the Family Educational Rights and Privacy Act (FERPA) that was written to protect the privacy of students.
 However, Cook-DeRosa tells us that parents and teens together can request a FERPA waiver so that parents can do things such as getting in touch with an advisor if problems arise for their teen.